Why do I have to test my blood sugar?

 Testing your blood sugar is the best way to find out how well your diabetes is managed.
 A log book of your blood sugar levels will help you see how food, physical activity, and diabetes medicines affect your blood sugar.
 If your blood sugar is too low or too high, your health care provider might want to adjust your diet, exercise, or the amount of medicine you are taking.
 Take your log book with you whenever you visit your health care provider.

 The most common times to test your blood sugar level are before meals and at bedtime.
 Your health care provider will tell you how often and when to check your blood sugar.

 What tests do I need to do at home?

 - Blood test: The blood test is used to measure the amount of sugar in your blood.
-It will help you find out if your meal plan, exercise, and medicine are working to control your blood sugar.
+It’ll help you find out if your meal plan, exercise and medicine are working to regulate your blood sugar.

 - Urine test: The urine test looks for ketones in your urine.
 This can be done if you are sick or if your blood sugar level is very high.
 Meters are also available that can test your blood for ketones.

 The usual blood sugar test involves pricking your finger with a small needle called a lancet, putting a drop of blood on a test strip, and using a meter that displays your blood sugar level.
 Blood sugar meters and test strips are available at your local pharmacy, through mail order, or through your health care provider.
 There are many different types of meters.
 Your health care provider can help you select the meter that is best for you.
 Some insurance companies might cover the cost of these supplies.
 Call your insurance company if you have any questions.